Alex-C-Codes/AlexCook-SocialNetworkAPI/README.md

 # AlexCook-SocialNetworkAPI

+[ ] IN THOUGHT.JS AND REACTION.JS, USE A GETTER METHOD TO FORMAT TIMESTAMP ON QUERY

 GIVEN a social network API
 [ ] WHEN I enter the command to invoke the application THEN my server is started and the Mongoose models are synced to the MongoDB database